-1 2 City of Yachats PUBLIC WORKS & STREETS COMMISSION 3 4 5 February 13, 2018 6 7 Approved Minutes 7 8 9 10 11 12 13 Chair John Moore called the February 13, 2018 regular meeting of the Public Works and Streets Commission to order at 3:00 pm in Room 1 of the Yachats Commons.
-Members present: Don Groth, John Moore, Rick Haynes, Tom Bedell, Larry Nixon, and Marc Courtenay.
-Staff present: Water Plant Lead Rick McClung, Waste Water Plant Lead Dave Buckwald.
+1 2 City of Yachats PUBLIC WORKS & STREETS COMMISSION 3 4 February 13, 2018 4 5 February 13, 2016 6 Draft Minutes 7 8 9 Chair John Moore called the February 13, 2018 regular meeting of the Public Works and Streets Commission to order at 3:00 pm in Room 1 of the Yachats Commons.
+Members 10 present: Don Groth, John Moore, Rick Haynes, Tom Bedell, Larry Nixon, and Marc 11 Courtenay.
+Staff present: Water Plant Lead Rick McClung, Waste Water Plant Lead 12 Dave Buckwald.
 Audience: 1.
-14 I. Minutes 15 16 17 18 19 20 21 Commissioner Groth noted Doug Johnson's term expired in December 2017 so he was not absent.
+13 I. Minutes 14 15 I. Minutes 15 16 Commissioner Groth noted Doug Johnson's term expired in December 2017 so he was not absent.
 Moore noted the meeting date was January 9, 2018.
-Commissioner Haynes indicated: (a) page 1, line 24 - "install the retaining walls" should be "place the gravel", (b) page 1, line 27 - "they" should be "the contractor", and (c) page 1, line 33 - "Mar" should be "March."
-Groth noted on page 3, lines 11-12 - "the section is about to" should be "the barriers are about to."
-22 Commissioner Courtenay moved to approve the January 9, 2018 minutes amended: 23 Aye $- 6$; No $- 0$.
+Commissioner 17 Haynes indicated: (a) page 1, line 24 - "install the retaining walls" should be "place the 18 gravel", (b) page 1, line 27 - "they" should be "the contractor", and (c) page 1, line 33 - 19 "Mar" should be "March."
+Groth noted on page 3, lines 11-12 - "the section is about to" 20 should be "the barriers are about to."
+21 22 Commissioner Courtenay moved to approve the January 9, 2018 minutes amended: 23 Aye - 6; No - 0.
 24 25 II.
 Reports 26 A. South Tank Project 27 Water Plant Lead McClung reported the following: 28 1.
 The retaining wall has been completed.
-29 2.
-The contractors for the next phase have arrived and are setting up equipment.
-30 They will begin installing the pipes that need to go under the tank.
-31 3.
+29 30 The contractors for the next phase have arrived and are setting up equipment.
+They will begin installing the pipes that need to go under the tank.
+30 31 3.
 The contractor will bring in gravel to get to proper elevation for the tank pad.
 32 4.
 The contractor will install a vault with an earthquake valve and check valve.
 33 5.
 Work on the storm drain system will begin simultaneously.
 34 6.
 The water line installation will begin in late March.
-35 Lownee selved about the installation of a server line class Orest issue.
-McOlumn indicated 36 37 Haynes asked about the installation of a sewer line along Crestview.
-McClung indicated 37 38 the engineering has been done and cost projections are very high at approximately \$150 per foot (roughly 1000 feet total).
-Waste Water Plant Lead Buckwald indicated the 39 sewer would require seven manholes (at an estimated cost of \$8,000 each), which are 39 40 needed because of the steep slopes.
-Due to costs, Buckwald and McClung were not 40 41 certain if the sewer component could be completed at this time.
+35 36 Haynes asked about the installation of a sewer line along Crestview.
+McClung indicated 37 the engineering has been done and cost projections are very high at approximately 38 \$150 per foot (roughly 1000 feet total).
+Waste Water Plant Lead Buckwald indicated the 39 sewer would require seven manholes (at an estimated cost of \$8,000 each), which are 40 needed because of the steep slopes.
+Due to costs, Buckwald and McClung were not 41 certain if the sewer component could be completed at this time.
 Commissioner Bedell 42 clarified the sewer line would be 8-inch.
 Buckwald reported they might get two 43 manholes in up to Overlook with the capital they currently have.
-44 mannelee in up to overlook mar the capital they cartering have.

-1 Courtenay asked if the spilled gravel had been addressed.
-McClung noted Clackamas
+- 1 Courtenay asked if the spilled gravel had been addressed.
+McClung noted Clackamas - 2 Construction bid the project in a lump sum without itemization.
+McClung explained the3 various ways in which gravel will be used. - 4

-2 Construction bid the project in a lump sum without itemization.
-McClung explained the 3 various ways in which gravel will be used.
+Courtenay asked about the planting of trees.
+McClung reported no work has beenstarted with planting.
+McClung noted the previous City Manager had indicated to the

-5 Courtenay asked about the planting of trees.
-McClung reported no work has been 6 started with planting.
-McClung noted the previous City Manager had indicated to the 7 engineers that the City was going to assume responsibility of planting the trees.
-Bedell 8 clarified there would be around fifteen trees.
-It was not certain who would select the 9 type of trees.
-McClung added they might want to think about the best time to plant 10 trees.
+- 7 engineers that the City was going to assume responsibility of planting the trees.
+Bedell - 8 clarified there would be around fifteen trees.
+It was not certain who would select the - 9 type of trees.
+McClung added they might want to think about the best time to plant - 10 trees. - 11